 A flood from these rivers is rated as having less than a 10% chance of breaking out of the floodways within the next 10 years, ie; one flood in 100 years.
 Associated with the flood control works are extensive drainage works for Blenheim and for much of the low-lying land to its east that is less than 3 m above sea level.
 Flood control works for the Waitohi and Waikawa Streams through urban Picton are to a similar high standard.

 Elsewhere in Marlborough, flooding is either much less an issue or it is uneconomic to carry out flood control work.
 River works outside the Wairau floodplain area are, therefore, on a lesser scale.

-The map shows the major river systems in Marlborough: Pelorus, Wairau and Awatere.
+The map shows the major river systems in Marlborough: Te Hoiere/Pelorus, Wairau and Awatere.

 Wairau River Gravel Extraction Policies

 Council has reviewed its gravel extraction policies in order to best manage its flood control objectives and maintain a supply of gravel to construction industries.
 A mix of regulatory and pricing tools has been proposed.

 The latest review of the policies was in 2012 with changes to allocation and charges effective from 1 March 2013.

 To extract gravel you require a permit.
 Please contact Kevin McFall for permit information Ph: 03 520 7400.

 Marlborough Rivers Gravel Extraction Strategy (3.15 Mb)